Low-Rank Approximation and Completion of Positive Tensors: Tensor Completion

 Next, observe that if we can choose $\overline{\beta}_{x_j}$ and $\overline{\beta}_{x_q}$ such that $\beta_{x_j,x_q} = \overline{\beta}_{x_j}\overline{\beta}_{x_q}$ and $\overline{B} \in \overline{\Phi}$, then the result follows because the minimizer to $\min\{R_{jq}(B)\ |\ B \in \Phi\}$ also gives the minimizer to (\ref{eqn:2dreform}).
 In fact, such a choice is guaranteed to exist by Proposition \ref{proposition:well-posed} applied to $\beta_{x_j,x_q}$, since we have the decomposition $\beta_{x_j,x_q} = \kappa\cdot u_{x_j} v_{x_q}$.$\qquad$ \end{proof}

 This is a useful result because it says that important structural information is encoded in an object $\mathcal{G}_{jq}$ that is easy to estimate.
-Unfortunately, the converse of these results is not true.
+Unfortunately, the converse is not true.
 Consider the counterexample with $p = 3$, $r_1=r_2=r_3=2$, and

 where the entries are measured uniformly.
 It can be shown that $\mathcal{G}_{jq} = 0$, but the hypothesis of Proposition \ref{proposition:rank_one_risk} does not hold.
 Consequently, we will have to restrict the class of low-rank tensors we consider by defining an incoherence condition:\\